Meghan Markle Is Making Her First Appearance With The Queen

 With just months to go before the royal wedding, Meghan Markle is finally going to step out into the public eye with Queen Elizabeth.

-According to People, the actress-turned-royal and husband-to-be Prince Harry will join the Queen, Prince Charles, Prince William, and Kate Middleton for a special church service honoring Commonwealth Day on Monday, March 12.
+According to People, the actress-turned-royal and husband-to-be Prince Harry will join the Queen, Prince Charles, Prince William, and Kate Middleton for a special church service honouring Commonwealth Day on Monday, 12th March.

 Advertisement